danilo-arioli/neovim-config/README.md

 git clone https://github.com/danilo-arioli/neovim-config %LOCALAPPDATA%\nvim
 ```
 ## How to use
-All the most important keybindings are listed in the initial Neovim screen, just CD into a folder and type:
+All the most important key bindings are listed in the initial Neovim screen, just CD into a folder and type:

 ```